ParallelMaths/parallel/pages/9-20-four-colour-map-theorem.md

 ## 4. Intermediate Maths Challenge Problem (UKMT)
 <!--- 2013 (4) --->

-This is one of the toughest Junior Maths Challenge questions that you will come across, so I have given a hint.
-Try and solve the problem on your own – and be tenacious – but the hint is there if you need it.

 ::: problem id=4_1 marks=3
 __4.1.__ A standard pack of pumpkin seeds contains 40 seeds.
 A special pack contains 25% more seeds.
 Rachel bought a special pack and 70% of the seeds germinated.
 How many pumpkin plants did Rachel have?